VaishaliBalamurugan22008813/study-of-basic-gates/README.md

 Program for logic gates and verify its truth table in quartus using Verilog programming.

- Developed by:N.NAVYA SREE
+ Developed by:VAISHALI BALAMURUGAN

- RegisterNumber: 212223040138
+ RegisterNumber: 212222230164

 **CODE**